theley502/msftdynamicsgpdocs/dynamics-gp/installation/developer-tools.md

 ## Visual Studio Tools

 This documentation contains detailed information about using [Visual Studio Tools for Microsoft Dynamics GP](/previous-versions/dynamicsgp/developer/cc543538(v=msdn.10)) to develop integrating applications.

+## Integration Manager

+Integration Manager for Microsoft Dynamics GP is a tool designed to help you move data quickly and easily between applications, without the need for custom programming or extensive knowledge of application databases.
+It is a tool that will allow you to integrate data from external sources into Microsoft Dynamics GP.
+Integration Manager has the capability to read data from text files, Open Database Connectivity (ODBC) sources, such as Microsoft Access databases, Excel Spreadsheets and Microsoft SQL tables.